Search

 It’s November but before you know it, Christmas will be upon us.

 For some of us, this is our busiest time of year.
-For others, it can be a quiet time where suppliers and clients are on leave an enjoying the warm, sunny weather with family and friends.
+For others, it can be a quiet time where suppliers and clients are on leave and enjoying the warm, sunny weather with family and friends.
 In both scenarios, it is important to forecast your cash flow over the summer period, specifically, December through to February.
 Here’s why…

 If you employ staff, you are likely to be paying out annual leave.
 You might have a Christmas function and you may even close your business for a time.
 These all create pressure on cash flow.
 It is often a time when businesses spend more but earn less.